SwissTPH/CHWplacement/README.md

 library(devtools)
 install_github("SwissTPH/CHWplacement")
 ```
-The vignette presenting how to use the package can be accessed.
+The vignette presenting how to use the package can be accessed [here](https://swisstph.github.io/CHWplacement/articles/CHWplacement-vignette.html).

-The scripts necessary to reproduce the manuscript figures are situated under demo/haiti.
+The scripts necessary to reproduce the manuscript figures are situated under [demo/haiti](https://github.com/SwissTPH/CHWplacement/tree/main/demo/haiti).
 The code is designed for running on a high performance cluster (HPC) with the slurm job scheduler.
 The scenarios are launched from the file called launch_all_scenarios.R and requires that the input data is stored in a sub-folder called inputs.
 The code for visualizing the outputs and reproduce the manuscript figures is in Post_Processing_figures.